sourabhshenoy04/personal_portfolio/README.md

 ## 🛠 Tech Stack Used
 - Language used: HTML, CSS, JavaScript
 - Software used: Visual Studio Code
-- Icons used from: Boxicons
+- Icons used: Boxicons
-- Fonts used from: Google Fonts
+- Fonts used: Google Fonts